Wall Street Praises Global-E Online Ltd. (GLBE) After Recent Earnings Report

 Piper Sandler gave a rating of “Overweight” to GLBE, setting the target price at $42 in the report published on June 07th of the current year.

-Volatility was left at 8.01%, however, over the last 30 days, the volatility rate increased by 10.24%, as shares surge +2.19% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -13.96% lower at present.
+Volatility was left at 7.80%, however, over the last 30 days, the volatility rate increased by 9.07%, as shares sank -8.98% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -18.74% lower at present.